(If you’d like to download a PDF of this pattern without ads, you can go here.)

 *see bottom of page for abbreviation guide*

-Chain a multiple of 3, then add 1 (3+ 1 is the pattern repeat) to however wide you’d like the blanket.
+CH a multiple of 3 then add 1 (3+ 1 is the pattern repeat) to however wide you’d like the blanket.
 I usually do somewhere between 32 and 36 inches wide for a baby blanket.

-ROW 1: 1 DC into 4th chain from hook, *skip next 2 chains, 3 DC into next chain*, repeat ** ending last with 2 DC into last CH, turn
+ROW 1: 1 DC into 4th CH from hook, *SK next 2 CHs, 3 DC into next CH, repeat * ending with 2 DC into last CH, turn

-ROW 2: Chain 3, 1 DC into next DC, (chain 3 counts as first DC), *CH 2, DC3TOG,* repeat ** ending last repeat with ch 2, DC into next DC, 1 DC into top of turning chain, pulling through with new color just before you finish the DC.
+ROW 2: CH 3, 1 DC into next DC, (CH 3 counts as first DC), *CH 2, DC3TOG, repeat * ending with CH 2, DC into next DC, DC into top of turning chain, pulling through with new color just before you finish the DC.

-ROW 3: CH 3, 3 DC in the ch 2 space between the last DC3TOG and 2 DC of previous row, *3 DC into next CH 2 space, repeat ** ending with 1 DC in top of 3rd CH of turning chain, turn.
+ROW 3: CH 3, 3 DC in the CH 2 space between the last DC3TOG and 2 DC of the previous row, *3 DC into next CH 2 space, repeat * ending with 1 DC in top of the turning chain.

-ROW 4: CH 4, (counts as 1 DC and 1 CH), *DC3TOG in top of each 3 DC of previous row, CH 2,* repeat * across and end with CH 1, DC into top of CH 3 turning chain, turn.
+ROW 4: CH 4, (counts as 1 DC and 1 CH), *DC3TOG in top of each 3 DC of previous row, CH 2, repeat * across and end with CH 1, DC into top of CH 3 turning chain, pulling through with new color.

-ROW 5: CH 3, 1 DC into DC (the base of the ch 3, the top of the last DC you made), *3 DC in next CH 2 space, repeat across ending with 2 DC into 3rd of CH 4, turn.
+ROW 5: CH 3, 1 DC into DC (the base of the ch 3, the top of the last DC you made), *3 DC in next CH 2 space, repeat * across ending with 2 DC into the top of 3rd chain of the turning chain.

-ROW 6: CH 3, 1 DC into the next DC, *CH 2, DC3TOG, repeat ** ending last repeat with DC into next DC, 1 DC into 3rd of ch 3 pulling through with new color just before you finish the stitch.
+ROW 6: CH 3, 1 DC into the next DC, *CH 2, dc3tog, repeat * ending with CH 2, DC into next DC, DC into 3rd of ch 3 pulling through with new color just before you finish the stitch.